undergrad-partner-school

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

-There were 2,740 students who received need-based financial aid of any kind.
+3,511 students received some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at California State University, Monterey Bay isn't available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 3,535.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $13,911,336, and state $8,982,973.
-The students of California State University, Monterey Bay received the -institutional need-based aid in the amount of $10,089,580, and external in the amount of $20,000.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 4,095.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $20,549,602, and state $24,945,491.

 Average Amount of Aid Received